NaveenKumar-1311/EoT-EyeonTraffic/README.md

 ## Dataset for analyzing lane-less traffic state behavior at intersections
 <img src="images/m2smart.png" width="200"> <img src="images/iith.png" width="100">

-<b>EyeonTraffic (EoT) Dataset</b> is the first aerial view data for defining spatio-temporal annotations in order to estimate the traffi congestion state under lane-less behavior.
-There were total of 3 intersections chosen for the EoT dataset with  around  1  hour  of  aerial  video  recorded  for  each  of the intersections, namely, Paldi (P), Nehru bridge - Ashramroad (N), and APMC market (A) in the city of Ahmedabad, India.
+<b>EyeonTraffic (EoT) Dataset</b> is the first aerial view data for defining Spatio-temporal annotations to estimate the traffic congestion state under lane-less behavior.
+There were a total of 3 intersections chosen for the EoT dataset with around  1  hour of aerial video recorded for each of the intersections, namely, Paldi (P), Nehru bridge - Ashramroad (N), and APMC market (A) in the city of Ahmedabad, India.
 These intersections were considered because of the diverse traffic conditions they present.
-While Paldi and Nehru bridge are  four-way  signalized  intersections, APMC  marketis a three-way non-signalized intersection.
+While Paldi and Nehru bridge are four-way signalized intersections, the APMC market is a three-way non-signalized intersection.
 Hence, this dataset comprehensively covers a  wide variety of traffic conditions for both signalized and non-signalized intersections.
 Details of the tracking annotations are found in [SkyEye](https://github.com/debadityaroy/SkyEye/) repository.

 **Paldi (P)**         | **Nehru Bridge Ashram Road (N)**
 ----------------|--------------